 Personally, I think that Sacraments “earned” through tests and homework are an equally perfunctory gesture as those to which one feels entitled by culture or inheritance.
 And while I agree with Joanne McPortland that it’s wrong to expect children to catechize their parents, I have to admit that I myself really don’t enjoy sitting in a parish basement listening to speakers or watching catechetical videos.
 That’s not how I learn.

-I’ve taught kid catechesis and adult catechesis.
-I think catechesis fails when it resembles the American school system.
+I’ve taught catechesis for children and adult catechesis.
+I think catechesis fails when it too closely resembles the American school system.
 The problem with treating Sacramental prep like an academic subject is that the church is universal.
 Many Catholics are illiterate, many are mentally disabled, and many families as well as many teachers, are just limited in their knowledge of the faith, and their fervor to transmit it.

 As soon as there’s a test to pass in order to be initiated into the Church, receiving the Sacraments is no longer an act of faith that confers grace.
 It’s a recitation, an achievement, something earned rather than freely given.

-And I’m not arguing for replacing bad catechesis with worse catechesis (“I am special” textbooks, felt banners, and hand-holding).
-What I’m looking for is a lived faith, one that takes place in Mass, but finds opportunities in every day life for continued education and growth.
-That’s how my faith has grown in any case–family prayer and meals that prepare us for the Eucharistic meal with the Body of Christ.
+What I’m looking for is a lived faith, one that takes place in Mass, but finds opportunities in every day life for continued education and growth–family prayer and meals that prepare us for the Eucharistic meal with the Body of Christ.
 When questions arise, as they tend to do when someone cares about a subject, we seek answers.

 I went to the Spanish Mass for the Feast of Our Lady Of Guadelupe in December.
 At the Spanish Mass, there is a constant hum of life–children talking, dancing in the aisles.
 They run ahead of their parents through the communion line.
 No one bats an eye, unless one of the children starts to cry, because kids are supposed to make noise, but especially happy noise.
 This is what fertility sounds like.